divine3/vuejs/basic/README.md

 # Basic vuejs project

-> webproject showing how to display loading icon before showing component to the user.
+> This webproject will help to understand how to display loading icon before showing component to the user.

 ###created this project as an answer for SO https://stackoverflow.com/questions/48515455/vuejs-progressbar-on-data-fetching-before-navigating-to-route